SAP/gigya-react-native-plugin-for-sap-customer-data-cloud/README.md

 4. appropriate permissions are already requested in the library manifest: android.permission.USE _FINGERPRINT android.permission.
 USE _BIOMETRIC

 **Declaring the prompt display**.
 Andorid's biometric authentication uses a prompt display.
-You can customize the text displayed by declaring your own ***BiometricPromptIfo*** object.
+You can customize the text displayed by declaring your own ***BiometricPromptInfo*** object.

 In your application class (after launching the SDK), you can add the following:
 ```java